Async Utilities Examples

 attempt

-Execute a function with advanced error handling and retry logic.
+Execute a function with retry + timeout handling and inspect the discriminated result.

 import { attempt } from '@vielzeug/toolkit';